 Now, with the popularity of the 300 AAC Blackout, what does the 257 RAPTOR do that the 300 AAC Blackout doesn’t?

 Compared to the 257 RAPTOR, the 300 AAC Blackout is a shorter cartridge and has less powder capacity to drive bullets at supersonic velocities.
-In addition, for equal weight bullets, 257 caliber bullets have a much higher ballistic coefficient allowing them to retain velocity and energy.
-Therefore, if you take a 110 or 115 grain bullet in either caliber, the 257 RAPTOR will not only drive the bullet faster, the design of the bullet will let you use that performance at a longer distance.
+In addition, for equal weight bullets, 257 caliber bullets have a much higher ballistic coefficient allowing them to retain velocity and energy to greater ranges.
+Therefore, if you take a 110 or 115 grain bullet in either caliber, the 257 RAPTOR will not only drive the bullet faster due to higher powder capacity, the ballistic design of the bullet will let you use that performance out to a longer distance.

-Given my history with the 6.5 Grendel, why not neck the Grendel case down to 257?
-Well going back to 1997 and 1998 when the original work that led to the Grendel was occurring, the 257 caliber was actually the preferred caliber except for one thing that gave the 6.5mm an advantage – the availability of lighter weight match bullets.
-As a pure hunting cartridge, the 257 was the clear winner with the abundance of hunting bullet offerings between 100 and 120 grain, but my original work was to build high-power competition cartridge in the AR-15 with hunting being a secondary priority.
+Another question that has been asked.
+Given my history with the 6.5 Grendel, why not neck the Grendel case down to .257 caliber?
+Well going back to 1997 and 1998 when the original work that led to the Grendel was occurring, the .257 caliber was actually the preferred caliber except for one thing that gave the 6.5mm an advantage – the availability of match bullets.
+As a pure hunting cartridge, the 257 was the clear winner with the abundance of hunting bullet offerings between 100 and 120 grains.
+However, my original work was to build high-power competition cartridge in the AR-15 with hunting being a secondary priority.
 Fast forward to the present, a 257 Grendel would be superior as a hunting cartridge to the 6.5 Grendel.
 However, another aspect of my RAPTOR designs is to eliminate non-standard parts like bolts and magazines.
 While the 45 RAPTOR ended up requiring special magazines, the 375 RAPTOR, 7 RAPTOR and 257 RAPTOR have all eliminated proprietary components to the benefit of the end user while obtaining the performance I set-out to achieve.